SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 To retry a single operation, hover over the operation and click **Retry operation**.
 This will create a new single operation.

-For a bulk operation that completed with failures, you may also hover over the operation, click the menu icon, and then click **Retry failed operations**.
+For a bulk operation that completed with failures, you may also click the menu icon to the right of the  operation, then click **Retry failed operations**.

-#### To create a smart rule from a single operation

-Hover over the single operation that you want to create a smart rule for, click the menu icon and select **Create smart rule**.

-See [Cockpit > Smart rules > To create a smart rule](/users-guide/cockpit/#create-rules) for further steps.

 ### <a name="events-all"></a>Troubleshooting devices